-- Non-sharing of materials such as books, stationery, food, drinks and snacks as well as sanitisers and other personal items, among or between students. - Encouraging all students to walk with a personal supply of sanitizer and/or hand soap and replacement masks. - Wearing of masks, though not mandatory in specific circumstances as determined by a Principal is highly recommended. - Frequent washing of hands with soap and water.
+- Non-sharing of materials such as books, stationery, food, drinks and snacks as well as sanitisers and other personal items, among or between students. - Encouraging all students to walk with a personal supply of sanitizer and/or hand soap and replacement masks.

-- Coughing or sneezing must be done into the sleeves/elbows or in a tissue.
+- Wearing of masks is not mandatory.
+Parents and staff are asked to take precaution by practicing personal hygiene. - Frequent washing of hands with soap and water. - Coughing or sneezing must be done into the sleeves/elbows or in a tissue.
 The tissue must be discarded immediately.
-Hands to be sanitized immediately after disposing of tissue. - Not allowing the use of non-disposable items such as washrag, handkerchief, etc. - Encouraging frequent communication between parent and school.
+Hands to be sanitised immediately after disposing of tissue. - Do not allow the use of non-disposable items such as washrag, handkerchief, etc. - Encouraging frequent communication between parent and school.